dimipapadeas/CandidatesEvaluation/README.md

 # Accounting System

 A Sandbox project that has the goal to assess the development skills of a Web Developer candidate by completing exercises.
+The Web Application is a small scale Accounting System to manage Accounts of Users and their transactions.
+On the home screen the user is presented with his transactions, and his accounts.
+The Application allows searching for transactions as well as adding new ones.
+The application allows adding new Accounts and Users as well.

-The exercises require Java, HTML, Typescript/Javascript and SQL skills to complete.
+To complete the exercises the candidate requires some knowledge in Java, HTML, Typescript/Javascript and SQL.

 These instructions include everything the candidate needs to know on how to download the sources of this simplified web application on a personal computer as well as how to deploy and run it.
 The instructions begin with going through the